Here are the answers to some of the questions you may have.

 What are the benefits of a small school?

 - You get to be a big fish in a small pond!
-We are a small school with a warm, and nurturing environment.
+We offer a very warm, and nurturing environment to our students.

 - At St. Bernard you will lead as a freshman.
-You will not have to wait your turn to carve out your legacy as a bold, brilliant, blessed student.
+You will not have to wait your turn to build your legacy as a Viking!

-- Leadership opportunities abound at Bt.
+- There are several leadership opportunities available at Bt.
 Bernard High School.
 Any student who is motivated and committed can lead a club, run for student government, or become team captain.

 - 20:1 is the student/teacher ratio.